 That’s just such a shame.
-Just because you’re vegan, doesn’t make you perfect.
 None of us are perfect.
-We all do things that in the future we’ll realise were not good.
+We all do things that in the future we’ll realise weren’t good enough to support our goals.
 It’s inevitable because we don’t know everything there is to know.
-Not by a long shot.

 That much is clear.

 What We Don’t All Agree On

 One vegan says to the other that they can’t call themselves vegan because they eat honey.
 Or drink beer & wine (yes, wine and beer use animal products in their production unless labelled vegan).
 Or eat free range eggs.
 Or have pet sheep for the wool.
 Or whatever it is they do that is not as strict vegan as the person who is commenting thinks they should be.

 But they’re missing the point.